Archfx/XOR-FPGA/README.md

 Detailed model of the Network
 -----

-Using python the Network was created and trained.
+First, I have created a simple Neural network using python.
+Then, I have trained it so that we have an inference model.
 You can find the src [here](nn/XOR-Net-Notebook.ipynb).
 After the 50000th iteration, the accuracy was at an acceptable level.
 Then the weights were saved and the model was created using raw python arrays to directly port the algorithm into Verilog.

-Python tuned weights were as follows
+Python tuned weights
 ----

 ```shell